Informational Interviews

 • Would you be willing to look over my resume and suggest the kinds of jobs for which I might be a competitive candidate?

-• What haven’t I asked you that I should know?
+• What haven’t I asked you already that you feel I should know?